nenuadrian/Secret-Republic-Hacking-Browser-Game-V3/README.md

 ### Require steps

 You need a webserver (e.g. MAMP/WAMP/XAMPP) able to run PHP (tested with 7.3) and a database.
 Both MySQL and local SQLite are supported.
+SQLite requires the `pdo_sqlite` PHP extension (enabled by default in most installations).

 1. Install `composer` (the PHP dependency management system - `brew install composer` for MacOS if you have brew) and run `composer install`